JustinChinweike/UBB-Bachelor-Degree/5th Semester/Parallel and distributed programming/Lab1/README.md

-# Bank Accounts
+#Bank accounts

-At a bank, we have to keep track of the balance of several accounts.
+At a bank, we have to keep track of the balance of some accounts.

-We run concurrent transfer operations executed on multiple threads.
+We have concurrently run transfer operations, to be executer on multiple threads.
+Each operation transfers a given amount of money from one account to someother account.

-Each operation transfers a given amount of money from one account to another.
+From time to time, as well as at the end of the program, a consistency check shall be executed.
+It shall verify that the total amount of money in all accounts is the same as in the beginning.

-From time to time, as well as at the end of the program, a **consistency check** is performed to verify that the **total amount of money in all accounts** remains the same as in the beginning.
+Two transaction involving distinct accounts must be able to proceed independently (without having to wait for the same mutex).